-Award BIOS manufacturer provides access to the system BIOS through the hardware and software on the mainboard.
-The hardware consists of a Flash ROM and the software is a group of programs incorporated in the ROMBIOS along with all the other data that the BIOS has to include.
+Award BIOS manufacturer provides access to the system BIOS through the hardware and software on each mainboard.
+The hardware consists of a Flash ROM and the software is a group of programs that are installed in the ROMBIOS along with all the other data that should be included into the BIOS.